Vishalbangari/Prediction-of-Airline-tickets-using-ML/README.md

 Data-preprocessing

-Applying the Ml algo such as Decision Tree, Knn
+Applying the Ml algo such as Decision Tree,Linear Regression, Knn